open-telemetry/opentelemetry.io/content/en/blog/2022/debug-otel-with-otel/index.md

     - OTEL_INSTRUMENTATION_HTTP_CAPTURE_HEADERS_SERVER_REQUEST=tracestate,traceparent,baggage,X-B3-TraceId
 ```

-Once again we ran `docker-compose up` to bring up our sample app and we send
+Once again we ran `docker compose up` to bring up our sample app and we send
 some request with `curl localhost:8080` to the frontend application.

 In Jaeger we still see that the traces are disconnected.
 However, when we look